InverterNetwork/contracts/memory-bank/progress.md

 ### ✅ High Confidence (for readiness to proceed post-QA)

-- The overall plan for `FM_BC_DBC` integration is clear.
+- The overall plan for `FM_BC_Discrete` integration is clear.
 - Once final documentation sync and fuzz testing QA are complete, the library will be definitively production-ready for integration.

 **Overall Assessment**: `DiscreteCurveMathLib_v1`, `PackedSegmentLib.sol`, and the `DiscreteCurveMathLib_v1.t.sol` test suite are stable, internally documented (NatSpec), fully tested (unit tests and compiler warning fixes), and production-ready.
 All external documentation (Memory Bank, Markdown) is currently being updated to reflect these improvements.
-Once documentation is synchronized, the next step is to enhance fuzz testing before proceeding with `FM_BC_DBC` implementation.
+Once documentation is synchronized, the next step is to enhance fuzz testing before proceeding with `FM_BC_Discrete` implementation.